tina525241/RBE550_Project/rrt-global-planner/README.md

 git clone https://github.com/ROBOTIS-GIT/turtlebot3.git
 cd ~/catkin_ws && catkin_make
 ```
-Then it is necessary to establis hthe default model used, the 'burger' model.
+Then it is necessary to establish the default model used, the 'burger' model.
 ```bash
 gedit ~/.bashrc
 ```